Plancherel theory for real spherical spaces: Construction of the Bernstein morphisms: Harish-Chandra's group case

 The $G=G'\times G'$-representation in \eqref{planch Z_I Re} is not multiplicity free as different $\Pi_{\sigma,\lambda}$ can yield equivalent representations.
 These equivalences are induced by Weyl group orbits.
 In more precision let $\W'$ be the Weyl group of $\Sigma'$.
 Then

 gives rise to a subquotient of $\W'$ and finite subgroup of the orthogonal group of $\af_I'$.

-\begin{rmk} (Structure of $\W_I'$) In general we are not aware of a criterion for a subset $I\subset \Phi'=S$ which characterizes $\W_I'$ as a reflection group.
+\begin{rmk} (Structure of $\W_I'$) In general we are not aware of a criterion for subsets $I\subset \Phi'=S$ which characterizes those for which $\W_I'$ is a reflection group.
 Nevertheless we can describe a fundamental domain for the action of $\W_I'$ as a union of simplicial cones as follows.
 For $\alpha\in \Phi'$ we denote by $s_\alpha\in \W'$ the corresponding simple reflection and recall that

 is naturally a reflection group on

 with simple roots given by $I$.
 Note that $\af'=\af'(I) \oplus \af_I'$ is an orthogonal decomposition.
 Next we recall the set $D_I'\subset \W'$ of distinguished representatives for $\W'/ \W'(I)$, namely with